A Comparison of Various SQL Server Bulk Insert Options in Microsoft .NET

 Feature Set

-Can perform CRUD operations on any related database objects in a single client transaction.
+any related database objects in a single client transaction.

 Same as Table Value Types.